Azure/azure-iot-sdks/tools/iothub-explorer/readme.md

 > Note: This tool requires Node.js version 4.x or higher for all features to work.

-To install the latest (pre-release) version of the *iothub-explorer* tool, run the following command in your command-line environment:
+To install the *dmpreview* version of the *iothub-explorer* tool, run the following command in your command-line environment:

 ```
-npm install -g iothub-explorer@latest
+npm install -g iothub-explorer@dmpreview
 ```

 You can use the following command to get additional help about all the iothub-explorer commands and their parameters: